Nigerian British University: Programmes

-The faculty houses the following departments, Department of Business Administration, Department of Accounting, Department of Economics, Department of Finance and Banking, Department of Political Science and International Relations, Department of Hospitality, Department of Peace and Conflict Resolution, Department of Mass Communication, Department of Management and Tourism, Department of Entrepreneurship.
+The faculty houses the following departments: Department of Business Administration, Department of Accounting, Department of Economics, Department of Finance and Banking, Department of Political Science and International Relations, Department of Hospitality, Department of Peace and Conflict Resolution, Department of Mass Communication, Department of Management and Tourism, Department of Entrepreneurship.

 Vice Chancellor

-Prof. Hakeem Fawehinmi was appointed the first substantive vice chancellor of the university.
-His five-year term began on April 3, 2023.
+Rev. Fr.
+Prof. [Innocent Ebere Uwah] was appointed Ag.
+Vice Chancellor of the University on 12th December, 2025.